1on1pt/CMS_Home_Health_Compare_January_2023_Refresh_Analysis/README.md

 ### Home Health Star Ratings

 The focus of this analysis is to take a deeper dive into the **quality** and **patient survey** data that CMS has made publically available through its [Provider Data Catalog](https://data.cms.gov/provider-data/).
-This data will be analyzed on three levels:

-* National level
-* State level
-* Type of Ownership level

 CMS updates Home Health Compare on a quarterly basis.
 This analysis looks specifically at the data from the **January 2023 Care Compare Refresh**.

 Care Compare provides tools, including **star ratings**, that summarize various current health care provider performance measures.
 There are two types of home health star ratings: